DevShirish/react-app/README.md

 ## What I thought should be extended

 This implementation is implemented by thinking in perspective of react.
 But I always wonder if I could build framework-less components.
 Then could write Bridges, Abstractions around frameworks for components that are framework-less.

+Comment list component implemented needs to be implemented using basic component. but due to time crunch it is implemented without basic component but breaking into small components.

 Most of things are still remaining.
 I have added comments in few component as of now with first commit.